(Translate this site)

 [Caution: Extreme speculation ahead; this section mostly created for "What If?" entertainment value]

 Millions of years of fierce competition between the smart Antarctic reptile predators and their pseudo-primate prey boosted the intelligence and physical capacities of both.
 Subsequent migration to the Kerguelen island(s) continent as Antarctica iced over also accelerated evolution of the species, though perhaps the pseudo-primates more so than the reptiles, as the repeated intervening aquatic environment/stage(s) were more alien to the pseudo-primates, and required more adaptation on their part.
-Once committed to Kerguelen, both the reptiles and pseudo-primates found themselves pressed even harder in evolutionary terms, as Kerguelen was subject to relatively frequent wholesale cataclysms: vast land sweeping tsunamis stemming from underwater landslides and faraway volcanic eruptions and cosmic impacts in the oceans, with the worst occurring on average every 3,000 to 320,000 years or so, and somewhat less damaging events happening every 100,000 years.
-Added to this was occasional disastrous volcanic activity in Kerguelen itself, as well as ongoing climate changes.
-All this would combine to drive all large animal life extinct on Kerguelen, or else mercilessly push its evolution to heights 21st century man might never suspect.
+Once commited to Kerguelen, both the reptiles and pseudo-primates found themselves pressed even harder in evolutionary terms, as Kerguelen was subject to relatively frequent wholesale cataclysms: vast land sweeping tsunamis stemming from underwater landslides and faraway volcanic eruptions and cosmic impacts in the oceans, with the worst occuring on average every 3,000 to 320,000 years or so, and somewhat less damaging events happening every 100,000 years.
+Added to this was occasional disasterous volcanic activity in Kerguelen itself, as well as ongoing climate changes.
+All this would combine to drive all large animal life extinct on Kerguelen, or else mercilessly push its evolution to heights 20th century man will never suspect.

 Dinosaurs, Dragons, Loch Ness, and Reptile People Table of Contents

-CLICK HERE to delve deeper into Dinosaurs, Dragons, Etc...
+CLICK HERE to delve deeper into Dinosaurs, dragons, and more...

 BACK to the timeline: A lost civilization on the Kerguelen continent, circa 21 million BC?

-Copyright © 1993-2007 by J.R.
+All text above not explicitly authored by others copyright © 1993-2007 by J.R.
 Mooneyham.
 All rights reserved.